Full list of UK schools closed today as Storm Chandra continues to cause disruption

 A string of weather warnings in place across UK as Met Office warns of disruption

-Hundreds of schools across the UK are closed today as Storm Chandra brings strong winds, heavy rain and more than 100 flood warnings.
+Hundreds of schools across the UK remain closed today as Storm Chandra continues to bring dangerous icy conditions and nearly 100 flood warnings.

-Over 350 schools are now confirmed to be closed in Northern Ireland, alongside 47 in Devon.
+Over 350 schools are now confirmed to be closed in Northern Ireland, while dozens remain shut across the South West of England.

-Northern Ireland is experiencing severe weather, with an amber Met Office wind warning issued in the east, alongside and a yellow warning for wind and rain covering all regions.
+Northern Ireland is experiencing severe weather, with yesterday’s amber warning being replaced with an ice warning that covers all regions.

-In Devon, a severe flood warning – signalling potential danger to life – has been issued for the River Otter.
-Firefighters in Devon and Cornwall rescued 25 people from vehicles trapped in floodwater earlier.

-Many other parts of the UK are also covered by yellow weather warnings, including parts of South Wales and Cornwall, the South East, and the North.
-Much of Southern and central Scotland also has yellow warnings in place.
+A major incident has been declared in Somerset due to “extensive flooding overnight”, while much of the rest of mainland UK is also covered by a yellow warning for ice, apart from only the South West, western Wales and northern Scotland.

 You can check the status of your child’s school here (England and Wales):

-Richard Foord, Liberal Democrat MP for Honiton and Sidmouth, said that “it has been a truly horrendous night”, and confirmed that the River Otter had reached its “highest recorded ever level”.

-He posted on social media: “Flooding is expected this morning, with heavy rain continuing to fall throughout the day.
-We are predicting that some flood defences will be overtopped.”
+In Somerset, the council has warned that the risk of flooding on the Somerset Levels and Moors “remains high as rainwater moves through the system”.

+A severe flood warning was issued for the River Otter in Devon yesterday, which reached its “highest recorded ever level” according to the local MP.
+Firefighters in Devon and Cornwall rescued 25 people from vehicles trapped in floodwater on Tuesday.

 The severe weather has caused travel disruption across the UK, with several roads and rail lines closed.
-Many airports are also experiencing long delays, with some flights from Belfast and Scotland cancelled on Tuesday.
+Many airports are also experiencing long delays.

-Northern Ireland Electricity (NIE) said about 10,000 properties are currently without power, which the service is responding to.
-Meanwhile, the overnight ferries between Liverpool and Belfast ferry in both directions on Stena Line were cancelled, and the morning sailing from Belfast to Liverpool has remained in port.
+National Rail has also warned that disruption is expected until Friday, with trains cancelled across Devon, including to Exeter St Davids, while speed restrictions are also in place across Scotland.

-Met Office Chief Forecaster, Paul Gundersen, said: “Storm Chandra will bring a range of hazards to the UK through Monday night and Tuesday.
-Initially strong winds will impact the Isles of Scilly, western Cornwall and southwest Wales which are still vulnerable after Storm Goretti, gusts of 70 to 80mph are possible here.
+Met Office Chief Forecaster, Paul Gundersen, said: “Storm Chandra will bring a range of hazards ...
+Initially strong winds will impact the Isles of Scilly, western Cornwall and southwest Wales, which are still vulnerable after Storm Goretti, gusts of 70 to 80mph are possible here.
 Heavy rain is an additional hazard as it falls on saturated ground in Dorset and southern parts of Devon, Somerset and Cornwall.

 Join our commenting forum